rabbitmq/chef-cookbook/README.md

 ## Dependencies

-This cookbook depends on the [Erlang cookbook](https://supermarket.chef.io/cookbooks/erlang).
+This cookbook depends on the [Erlang cookbook](https://supermarket.chef.io/cookbooks/erlang) and assumes that the user configures that cookbook's attributes to provision a [supported Erlang/OTP version](http://www.rabbitmq.com/which-erlang.html) for running RabbitMQ.

+Examples of how to do that are provided below.

 ## Supported RabbitMQ Versions